vbachele/Inception/README.md

 ## How to write a docker file
 - Create a filename dockerfile
 - Write your command inside the doc
-- Build the dockerfile with the command "dockerfile build -t "nameYouChoose".
+- Build the dockerfile with the command "docker build -t "nameYouChoose"."
 - Execute the dockerfile with the command: docker run "nameYouChoose"

 Here are the most common types of instructions: